 4) Chamomile tea

 Drinking this tea every night before bed could give you relief from sweating, although the effect is likely insignificant.
 You might experience a better effect when applying directly to your underarms.
-Read on to know how.
+Read more to know how to do this.

 5) Black tea